Best And Most Useful Birth Control Tips For Teenagers

 Let’s face it: teenagers are engaging in sex without the benefit of marriage.
 Not talking about it, and avoiding public discussions only serves to push under wraps the risks involved in engaging in unsafe sex.
 It doesn’t prevent teenagers from indulging in risky behavior.
 It’s better to educate them on the dangers of teen pregnancies, and the best ways to prevent them.
 Even teenage couples who are married should be taught to have safe sex, rather than risk teenage pregnancy.

-THE WISEST ACTION would be to sit down with your adolescent child/children and talk to them about the changes in their bodies.
+would be to sit down with your adolescent child/children and talk to them about the changes in their bodies.
 Educating them on the various aspects of how it is as much their hormones which play a critical role in sexual arousal as other factors will eliminate any feelings of guilt surrounding such desires.
 However, it is critical that you simultaneously educate them on what is responsible behavior, how they can’t shirk responsibility for their actions by claiming it was the hormones, and — most importantly — the value of abstinence.

 There is a story of a young couple going to a doctor to discuss various contraceptive options as they didn’t want to start a family immediately.
 He suggested various options, but none of them was 100% safe.
 Finally, he said, “Eat an apple.”
 They asked eagerly, “Before or after?”
 “Instead of,” was the medic’s reply.
 The only thing which will protect against unwanted pregnancy, and sexually transmitted diseases (STDs) is abstinence.
 Since that may not be an acceptable option for most people desirous of taking their relationship a notch closer, let’s consider the options.